neel24/form-page/README.md

 ## Usage

-1. Visit example.com/form-page to view/use the form.
+1. Visit example.com/form-page to view and use the form.
 2. Once details have been submit, a log of _info_ type will be created at example.com/admin/reports/dblog.